Paul blames ‘secret deal’ for sinking judicial nomination

 McConnell told the newspaper that Paul’s position was “just utterly pointless.”

-Paul responded Monday that he thought Meredith would make a good judge, but pointed to the process as the problem.
+Paul responded Monday that he supports Meredith and thought the conservative lawyer would make a good judge, but pointed to the process as the problem.

 “Unfortunately, instead of communicating and lining up support for him, Senator McConnell chose to cut a secret deal with the White House that fell apart,” Paul said in a statement.

-McConnell has insisted that there was no deal over a Meredith nomination.
-McConnell’s office did not immediately respond to an email Monday evening seeking comment on Paul’s statement.
+McConnell has insisted there was no deal over a Meredith nomination, pointing instead to his longstanding personal relationship with Biden.
+In another dig at Paul, McConnell told the Times that the president “would not have been taking a recommendation from Rand Paul, I can assure you.”
+A McConnell spokeswoman did not immediately respond to an email Monday evening seeking comment on Paul’s statement.

 President Joe Biden had intended to nominate Meredith for a district court judgeship in eastern Kentucky.
-The plan, first revealed by The Courier Journal of Louisville, had languished for several weeks.
+The plan, first revealed by The Courier Journal of Louisville, had languished for weeks.
 The potential nomination drew resistance from Democrats from Kentucky to Washington.

 Meredith, a well-known conservative in Kentucky, defended the state’s anti-abortion laws in court.
 He also successfully defended a state law that stripped Kentucky Democratic Gov. Andy Beshear of his emergency power to implement COVID-19 restrictions.

-Meredith previously served as chief deputy general counsel to former Kentucky Gov. Matt Bevin.
-Meredith then worked for Kentucky Attorney General Daniel Cameron, who appointed him as the commonwealth’s first solicitor general in 2019.
+Meredith previously served as chief deputy general counsel to former Kentucky Gov. Matt Bevin, a Republican.
+Meredith then worked for Kentucky Republican Attorney General Daniel Cameron, who appointed him as the commonwealth’s first solicitor general in 2019.
 He left government to join a law firm.
 Meredith’s father, Stephen Meredith, is a state senator in Kentucky.

+Meanwhile, the rift over the Meredith nomination’s collapse is the latest flare-up between McConnell and Paul, who represent different wings of the GOP.

+In 2010, McConnell backed Paul’s chief rival for the GOP Senate nomination in Kentucky.
+The libertarian-leaning Paul went on to win election to the Senate, riding that year’s tea party-driven wave.
+Over the years, they’ve settled into a working relationship, though tensions have flared occasionally over such issues as foreign policy and spending matters.